Trails & Open Space Coalition702 E Boulder St

 It’s not always simple to know whether a place you’re giving your business to is being socially responsible, but with a little research, you can find the best places to support when you travel.
 Seek out restaurants and shops that offer fair trade goods and ingredients, give back to nonprofit organizations and make efforts to go green.

 Voluntourism means exactly the combination of words you see – volunteering during your tourism escapades.
 Why not give back to the place you’re traveling to?
 It’s often a great way to learn about the destination from guides and locals.
 In the Pikes Peak Region, there are plenty of organizations seeking volunteers on the trails and in the parks.
 If you’re already planning some hikes, signing up for a volunteer trail maintenance day is another way to experience the great outdoors while giving back.
-Check out organizations like the Trails & Open Space Coalition, Catamount Institute, Friends of the Peak, UpaDowna and Keep Colorado Springs Beautiful.
+Check out organizations like the Trails & Open Space Coalition, Palmer Land Conservancy, Catamount Institute, Friends of the Peak, UpaDowna and Keep Colorado Springs Beautiful.

 Traveling sustainably may have slightly more groundwork – but the results are worth it.
 Topics to research before you visit include transportation options, hotels, shops and restaurants that are socially responsible and outdoor guidance for local parks, trails and open spaces.
 You can even calculate your travel carbon footprint and see where you can make adjustments to lessen your impact or make a donation to offset your footprint.
 If you think you don’t make a difference – think again.
 If everyone does a little more research, the impact will go a long way.